docs/open-reusables/README.md

 ## Overview

 This Visual Studio Code extension works with markdown files in the [`docs-internal`](https://github.com/github/docs-internal) repository.
-While you are displaying a markdown file for a help article, you can click a variable or a reusable in the markdown and then run the extension to open the variable or reusable file in a new tab.
+While you are displaying a markdown file for a GitHub help article, you can click the Liquid tag for a variable or a reusable, or the opening tag for feature-based versioning, and then run the extension to open the variable or reusable file in a new tab.

 You can also quickly copy a variable or a reusable.
 Handy for when you need to use the same variable more than once in a topic.

 ## Using the extension

-* To open a reusable or variable file:
+* To open a reusable file, a variable file, or a feature-based versioning file:

-   Either select some markdown containing a reusable or a variable, or just click inside the tag for a reusable or variable to place the cursor there, then press:
+   Either select some markdown containing a reusable, a variable, or a feature-based versioning tag, or just click inside the tag to place the cursor there, then press:

    **Mac**: <kbd>control</kbd> + <kbd>command</kbd> + <kbd>o</kbd>